oscarpoppa/IBReal/README.md

 Messing with extended precision using Python integers.

 IBReal represents a memory-limited, arbitrary precision, integer-based implementation of a real number.
-It offers addition, subtraction, and multiplication only, which is OK for iteration exploration, albeit probably slow.
-All math operations are available in in-line mode (i.e. +=).
+It offers addition, subtraction, and multiplication only, which is OK for iteration exploration.
+I'm not expecting it to be fast.
+All math operations (+-*) are also available in in-line mode (i.e. +=).

 Usage:
 realnum = IBReal(raw, prec, fast_ivs)